TyHol/Conversion_tools/Conversion_tools/README.md

 Two large-text overlay dialogs for easy reading in the field:

 - **BIG (tap):** Shows the current GPS position and the screen centre position, each in Irish Grid / UK Grid and Lat/Long.
-Tap any value to copy it to the clipboard.
+Tap any coordinate value to copy it to the clipboard.
-- **BIG (long press):** Shows all the current values from the main dialog text boxes, also copyable by tap.
+- **BIG (long press):** Shows all the current values from the main dialog text boxes.
+Tap any coordinate value to copy it to the clipboard.

 [IMAGE: BIG dialog showing GPS and screen centre]